-How to Convert Bathtub Drain Lever to a Lift-and-Turn Drain
+How to Replace a Bathtub Drain Stopper With a Lift-and-Turn Drain

 Learn how to replace a bathtub drain and install a new stopper.

 IntroductionWe'll show you how to replace your old-style bathtub drain with a low maintenance lift-and-turn drain.
 Once you remove the old stopper, installing the new one is a breeze.
 So stop dealing with the lever-style drain that catches all of the hair in the tub and replace it with a new one that doesn't have the complicated linkage.

 - 4-in-1 screwdriver

 - Lift-and-turn stopper